<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Capillary Blood Microsampling in Anti-doping Research

 In the arena of athletic competition, curtailing the use of anabolic steroids is one of the most significant challenges.
-This category includes the performance-enhancing substances that athletes most commonly abuse in the interest of gaining an unfair advantage.
+Anti-doping efforts target ways to detect the performance-enhancing substances that athletes most commonly abuse in the interest of gaining an unfair advantage in sports.

-Dr. Alan Brailsford and the team at the Drug Control Centre, Kings College London, are addressing this problem through the development of a new analytical method that can allow for the detection of anabolic steroids in tiny volumes of dried blood.
+Dr. Alan Brailsford and the team at the Drug Control Centre, Kings College London, are addressing doping in sports through the development of a new analytical method that can allow for the detection of anabolic steroids in tiny volumes of dried blood.

-It leverages the benefits of Volumetric Absorptive Microsampling technology, a revolutionary quantitative dried blood sampling approach using Mitra® microsampling devices from Neoteryx.
+It leverages the benefits of the volumetric absorptive microsampling technology, the quantitative dried blood sampling approach using Mitra® devices, the microsampling product brand of Trajan Scientific and Medical.

-Through the precise quantification enabled by VAMS® technology, Dr. Brailsford and his colleagues hope to evaluate the use of athlete-specific limits for testosterone concentrations in dried blood samples.
+Through the precise quantification enabled by VAMS® technology, Dr. Brailsford and his colleagues are evaluating the use of athlete-specific limits for testosterone concentrations in dried blood samples.

 This approach is far more effective than simply looking at single concentrations when detecting testosterone abuse.